awsdocs/amazon-sns-developer-guide/doc_source/sms_publish-to-topic.md

         .withDataType("String"));
 ```

-For more information about message attributes, see [Sending a message \(AWS SDKs\)](sms_publish-to-phone.md#sms_publish_sdk)
+For more information about message attributes, see [Sending a message \(AWS SDKs\)](sms_publish-to-phone.md#sms_publish_sdk)\.

-When you send an SMS message, you will apply your attributes to the `PublishRequest` object\.
+When you send an SMS message, you apply your attributes to the `PublishRequest` object\.

 ------
 #### [ AWS SDK for \.NET ]

-With the AWS SDK for \.NET, you set message attribute values by adding attribute keys with `MessageAttributeValue` objects to the MessageAttributes field of the `PublishRequest` object\.
+With the AWS SDK for \.NET, you set message attribute values by adding attribute keys with `MessageAttributeValue` objects to the `MessageAttributes` field of the `PublishRequest` object\.
 Each `MessageAttributeValue` object is initialized with an attribute value, and each object declares the data type for the value\.
-The following example sets the sender ID to "mySenderID", maximum price to 0\.50 USD, and SMS type to promotional:
+The following example sets the sender ID to "mySenderID", maximum price to "0\.50" USD, and SMS type to "Promotional":

 ```
 PublishRequest pubRequest = new PublishRequest();